Skip to main content

 Evangelism, Discipleship and Family Ministry,

-focus on specific needs with the church.
-Directors and consultants offer expertise in their respected areas and are available to serve a
+to focus on specific needs with the church.
+Directors and consultants offer expertise in their respected areas and are available to

 Directions is a weekly article by Dr. Futral that appears in The